monero-project/monero-site/_posts/2017-04-19-an-unofficial-response-to-an-empirical-analysis-of-linkability.md

 4. Andrew Miller was named in the paper as a consultant to the Zerocoin Electric Coin Company and a board member of the Zcash Foundation.
 Zcash is a cryptocurrency with a focus on privacy that uses different technology than Monero.
 However, [he downplayed his involvement in an interview](https://cointelegraph.com/news/monero-transactions-history-can-be-revealed-and-exposed-research) he later participated in about this paper.
 We feel author involvement in cryptocurrencies with similar interests should be fully disclosed, though he did refer people to the first page of the report.
 Nevertheless, we feel this is extremely poor form.

+5. The deducibility claims are clearly misleading.
+The report shows a proportion of transactions where at least one input is deducible.
+However, for all transactions since March 2016, all transations include at least 2 other inputs.
+Thus, if one of these inputs is deducible, it is still not traceable.
+Sure, the feature is not working as well as intended.
+In an example transaction with a mixin of 9 where 5 of the inputs are deducible, the transaction is still sourced from 1 of 5 plausible options, instead of 1 in 10.
+Nevertheless, the claims this paper makes, such that including all transactions that have at least one deducible transaction as traceable, are completely wrong.
+We suggest that the paper also considers making figure 1 much clearer to say that it shows the proportion of transactions where one or more inpiuts are deducible, as well as providing a new table that shows the transactions where all of the inputs are deducible.
+Only in a case where all the inputs are deducible should the transaction be considered "traceable".

 ## OTHER INFORMATION

 1. The timing of the publication.
 This paper was released approximately an hour before the hardfork.
 While it is impossible to know the reason for the specific timing without an admission, we speculate that this was timed to draw as much attention to the paper as possible.
 More people would have been tuning in to see how the hardfork was proceeding than typical community participation traffic.
 Andrew Miller has responded to this criticism in a Reddit PM to the author, saying "the timing of our release with the imminent hard fork was totally unintentional and a coincidence.
 No one on the team noticed there was a hardfork planned, and we'd definitely have delayed till afterward if we had."